 For the record it is.

-Most signs of ageing are either caused by exposure to UV rays or are aggravated excessive exposure to sunlight.
+Most signs of ageing are either caused by exposure to UV rays or aggravated excessive exposure to sunlight.
 So even if you are indoors all day you still need to wear sunscreen because windows are not protective

 So make sure you apply sunscreen every day and reapply as often as recommended to prevent wrinkles, sunburns, and maybe even skin cancer.